 The transfer credit process takes approximately 16 weeks following each submission deadline.
 You should allow sufficient time to meet important deadlines that may affect you (e.g., application for graduation, registration in courses that require prerequisites that you took on exchange, entry to a major/honours program, etc.)

 University of Hong Kong

-Professors at the University of Hong Kong are top researchers in many major areas of research including Human Health and Development, Biotechnology and Drug Development, Nanoscience and Nanotechnology, Build and Natural Environments, Theoretical and Computational Sciences, Public Law and Public Policy, China Studies, and Communications.
+- Boasts professors among top researchers in many major areas of research including Human Health and Development, Biotechnology and Drug Development, Nanoscience and Nanotechnology, Build and Natural Environments, Theoretical and Computational Sciences, Public Law and Public Policy, China Studies, and Communications

-The University of Hong Kong is located on the beautiful north western slopes of Hong Kong island.
+- Located on the beautiful north western slopes of Hong Kong island

 Partner university's areas of study

 Notes on Language of Instruction

 - All courses, except those offered by the Department of Chinese, are taught in English